ameliasquires/lullaby/docs/readme.md

 > llib = require "llib"
 > ```

-the table has many subtables, with related function in them, you can view them like so
+the table has many subtables and functions, with related function in them, you can view them like so

 ```lua
 llib.io.pprint(llib) --pprint is a part of the io module, pprint meaning pretty print
 ```

-all subtables have a corresponding file in this directory, with info on its functions
+all subtables and functions have a corresponding file in this directory on usage